-The Acer X27 is a very good, versatile monitor that performs best in a bright room.
-It is marketed as a gaming monitor and has excellent gaming features, including NVIDIA G-Sync and a high refresh rate that delivers a remarkable gaming experience.
-It is a well-rounded monitor great for any use, and has an impressive wide color gamut and is incredibly bright in HDR.
+The Acer Predator X27 is a very good, versatile monitor that performs best in a bright room.
+It delivers a great gaming experience overall, with excellent response time and great gaming features, including NVIDIA G-SYNC support, but it has strangely high input lag, which might disappoint serious gamers.
 Unfortunately, it has poor dark room performance due to its low contrast ratio even with local dimming, and bad black uniformity.

 Mediocre ergonomic options.
-The height can be adjusted, and it can swivel and tilt, but the swivel range is limited compared to similar monitors like the ASUS ROG PG279Q.
-It cannot be rotated for a portrait orientation.
+The swivel range is limited compared to similar monitors, like the ASUS ROG PG279Q, and it can't be rotated to portrait orientation.

 The monitor has a Backlight Response setting with three options: 'Gaming', 'Desktop' and 'Hybrid'.
 'Gaming' makes the local dimming react almost instantly when the monitor's screen changes; 'Desktop' makes the monitor react to changes with a very slow fade (~5 seconds), and prioritizes maintaining bright parts of the screen rather than making adjacent dark areas darker; this makes the local dimming less distracting for desktop use.
 'Hybrid' is a blend of the 'Gaming' and 'Desktop' behaviors.
 We recommend setting Backlight Response to 'Gaming' to start, then if you find the local dimming distracting you can select 'Hybrid', then 'Desktop' as needed.